 If you expected me to base my arguments on centuries of suppression of the black race, then you will be disappointed, because I am not taking this discussion beyond me and you.

 Let us go back to the Ugandan journalist and what he said.
-His country was fighting insurgency, the Uganda People’s Defence Force (UPDF) were battling hard to rid the country of the Lord’s Resistance Army (LRA).
+His country was fighting insurgency, the Uganda People’s Defense Force (UPDF) were battling hard to rid the country of the Lord’s Resistance Army (LRA).
 On his show, Mr. Kakore said something like this:

 “TODAY I HEARD IN THE NEWS THAT 15 LRA REBELS WERE KILLED, AND ONLY ONE UPDF SOLDIER.
 WHY DID THEY SAY ‘ONLY ONE’?
 IS HE NOT ALSO A HUMAN BEING?”